-U.S. Cellular Samsung Galaxy S III Jelly Bean update now available for downloadAlex Wagner - Deputy Managing Editor, News Desk
+U.S. Cellular Samsung Galaxy S III Jelly Bean update now available for downloadAlex Wagner - Editorial Director of News and Content

 Right on schedule, the Jelly Bean update for U.S. Cellular's flavor of the Samsung Galaxy S III is now available.
 The carrier announced today on its official Facebook page that Galaxy S III owners can now update to Android 4.1.1, which will bump the device up to software version LK5.
 Included in the update are the usual Jelly Bean goodies like Google now and its information cards, expandable notifications, Project Butter, and widgets that can automatically make room for themselves when being placed on a home screen by moving other items out of the way.

 U.S. Cellular customers with a Galaxy S III have a few different options when it comes time to update to Android 4.1.1.
 The easiest method is the over the air update, which can be achieved by connecting to Wi-Fi and then going into Settings > About Device > Software update on the Galaxy S III.
 Customers can also connect their Galaxy S III to their computer with a USB cable and install the update using Samsung's Simple Upgrade Tool.
 The instructions and necessary downloads for that method can be found right here.
 Finally, Galaxy S III owners can visit a U.S. Cellular store with a tech center to obtain help with the update process.